Buying a Single-Phase Vs. Three-Phase Generator

 In total, a single-phase generator is one made up of the following characteristics:

-• Uses less conductive winding in general
+• Less conductive winding in general

 How a 3-Phase Generator Provides Power

-The former is often the case in factories and industrial applications to power a single machine or system, while the latter works in things like multi-story office buildings to power elevators and the office’s suite of desktops.
+The former is often the case in factories and industrial applications to power a single machine or system, while the latter works in applications like multi-story office buildings to power elevators and the office’s suite of desktops.

 In total, a 3-phase generator will be comprised of the following features:

-• Three simultaneous voltage-produced currents fluctuating at 120-degree intervals
+• Three currents fluctuating at 120-degree intervals

-• Uses more intricate winding or wiring in general, though lighter and more efficiently
+• More intricate winding or wiring

 The Advantages of a 3-Phase Generator